IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 C. Template id: vm_template_id or Template name in "Template Shared" folder

-d. regions additional copies are required for.
-Supported Regions (DAL10, WDC04, FRA04, TOK02)

 You will be sent a response once move to production is completed.
-Please note if you don't specify a region, your template will be onboarded only in Dal 10.

 Next Steps Add/update your vmware environment to your collection.